os-lecture/2023S-os-lectures/lec5/p3-labs.md

 3. Address space from user perspective
 4. The kernel manages the address space
 5. Implement ASOS
-* Start pagination mode
+* Start pagining mode
-* Implement springboard mechanism
+* Implement Trampoline Mechanism
-* Load and execute the application
+* Load and Execute the Application
-* Improved implementation of trap handling
+* Improved the Implementation of trap handling
-### Improve the implementation of sys_write
+* ### Improve the Implementation of sys_write

 ![bg right:40% 100%](figs/addr-space-os-detail.png)

 ---

-#### Improve the implementation of sys_write
+#### Improve the Implementation of sys_write

-- Due to the separation of kernel and application address spaces, sys_write can no longer directly access data located in **application space**
+- sys_write can no longer directly access data located in **application space** because of  the separation of kernel and application address spaces
-- It is necessary to **manually look up the page table** to know which physical page frames the data is placed on and accessed.
+- **manually look up the page table** to know which physical page frames the data is placed on and accessed.

 ---